Qumulo/docs/qumulo-alerts-guide/installing-configuring-qumulo-alerts.md

 1. Use SSH to log in to any node in your cluster.

-1. To create a local user, use the `auth_add_user` command and specify a name and password.
+1. To create a local user, use the {% include qq.html command="auth_add_user" %} command and specify a name and password.

    ```bash
    qq auth_add_user --name QumuloAlerts \